Best practices for remote work communication

 With so many communication tools out there, it can be overwhelming for teams to pick the best ones for efficient collaboration.
 But here's the thing: the real key to success is how we talk to each other, not just the tool we use.
 Let's focus on improving our communication skills and we'll see better results from any tool we choose.

-Tools that promote real-time chat (aka synchronous communication) like Skype, Slack, Telegram, and others. can be overwhelming in a remote working environment.
-By default, they create the sense that you can reach out to anyone on your team, at any time.
+Tools that promote real-time chat (aka synchronous communication), like Skype, Slack, Telegram, and others, can be overwhelming in a remote working environment.
+By default, they create the sense that you can reach out to anyone on your team at any time.
 The worst part is that the recipient also feels like they have to respond right away.
 There are tools like Twist that promote a calmer communication model, but it ultimately comes down to the team's culture to build an environment where communication isn't disruptive.

 Asynchronous communication allows for in-depth responses